CostaLab/CrossTalkeR/README.md

 require(CrossTalkeR)
 ```

+*Note: Please avoid to use the following characters in celltype name: '_' and '\\' *

 ## CrossTalkeR Plots examples and vignette

 We provide in our vignette examples on how to analyse cell interactions from a human myelofibrosis single cell RNA-seq.